 - Oilify: Applies a Kuwahara painty filter using an optimized method for extracting the image mean and variance separably.

-- BilateralComic: Cel-shading shader that uses a combination of bilateral filtering, posterization and edge detection to create a comic book style effect.
+- BilateralComic: Cel-shading shader that uses a combination of bilateral filtering, posterization, and edge detection to create a comic book style effect.

 - Cartoon: Creates an outline effect that makes the image look more cartoonish.

-- Comic: In order to achieve this look this shader uses different sorts of (configurable) edge detection methods on the color and depth information of the frame.
+- Comic: To achieve this look this shader uses different sorts of (configurable) edge detection methods on the color and depth information of the frame.
 Also, every edge layer can be individually faded in and out with distance.
 After all the layers are combined the resulting layer can be masked based on the luminosity and saturation of the original color (which can be useful to mask the game's UI).